Bronwyn David for Mill Point Ward

 I have a passion for getting involved, for organising, for talking with people and sharing good ideas.

-We need to work towards best outcomes for both existing residents and new residents in Como ward.
+We need to work towards best outcomes for both existing residents and new residents in Mill Point ward.
 We need to ensure that there are sufficient services such as:

-• transport options (how great would a ferry stop be?
+• transport options (do we need a CAT bus?
 What about insisting new unit developments have a car share scheme and /or electric charging stations)

 • retention (and expansion) of green space and trees; protection of the environment

-Como is evolving.
-Everything that's great about this area - its proximity to the city and transport, great local amenities (supermarket, shops, cinema, golf course, parks, primary school) - make it the ideal location for State Government intentions to increase the density of housing.
+Everything that's great about Mill Point - its proximity to the city and transport, great local amenities (supermarket, shops, restaurants, golf course, parks, primary school, the ferry) - make it the ideal location for State Government intentions to increase the density of housing.
 This means the types of homes in the area have to change, and inevitably there will be more residents.

 Rather than resist the change, we need to ensure it changes for the better.
 Increased population densities brought about by unit development are a positive.
 New housing gives options to a wider range of people.
 Retirees can downsize and stay in an area they are familiar with.
 Young people starting tertiary study or new careers can live close to their workplaces or places of study.
 More people creates more economic activity; no more empty shopfronts; more businesses means more local employment.
 Denser populations can also lead to greater creativity leading to innovation and economic advancement.

 An effective local council should ensure that as an area evolves, the standards of living of all residents increases.
-My commitment to this, my independence from any influence other than being a member of the community, and my creativity will help ensure Como Ward thrives whilst it grows.
+My commitment to this, my independence from any influence other than being a member of the community, and my creativity will help ensure Mill Point Ward thrives whilst it grows.

 Community Connections

-As soon as my sons started school at South Perth Primary School 11 years ago I joined the P&F, and working with a fun and motivated committee, started my volunteering fundraising activities.
-I started with organizing electronic class contact lists for effective communication.
-As well as reproducing traditional fundraising activities (cake stalls, election day sausage sizzles, student discos) I pioneered outdoor movie nights, raffles, participation in the Angelo Street fairs, and reproducing student art to sell as cards and calendars.
+As soon as my sons started school at South Perth Primary School 13 years ago I joined the P&F, and working with a fun and motivated committee, started my volunteering fundraising activities.
+As well as reproducing traditional fundraising activities (cake stalls, election day sausage sizzles, student discos), I pioneered outdoor movie nights, raffles, participation in the Angelo Street fairs, and reproducing student art to sell as cards and calendars.
 I introduced the use of online ticket booking for student and parent functions.

 Volunteering has made me great friends and contacts throughout the community, and I hope that my activities have helped others build connections.